RocketChat/docs-old/3. Installation/4. Manual Installation/Ubuntu/Snaps/README.md

 sudo systemctl restart snap.rocketchat-server.mongo
 ```

+### What is the restart policy?

+The snaps policy is to restart on failure.

 ### I need to backup the data from my snap how do I do this?

 All data is located in `/var/snap/rocketchat-server/common`